Little Sister/Big Sister Tie Ceremony

 Sophomore Pin Ceremony

-As a first step in accepting their new roles as leaders and role models for the Freshmen, the Sophomores participated in the traditional pin ceremony.
-Held on August 14, the sophomore class assembled in the McGowen Gymnasium.
-Sitting by advisories, each student's name was called, and she received a pin, a handshake, and good wishes from Principal B.J.
-Nelsen.
-Sophomore historian Mary McLaughlin noted, The pin ceremony was a big hit!
-We had many parents come and support their daughters and their daughter's friends.
-At the end the teachers serenaded us with "We love you, Sophomores," which brought laughter into the gym.
-This was a great start to a great sophomore year.
+As a first step in accepting their new roles as leaders and role models for the freshmen, the sophomores participate in the traditional pin ceremony.
+Held each August, the sophomore class assembles in the McGowen Gymnasium.
+Sitting by advisories, each student's name is called, and she receives a pin, a handshake, and good wishes from the Principal.
+Parents and guests are invited and a short reception follows.

-Honoring the Sisters of Charity of the Incarnate Word by having a celebratory mass.
+This tradition honors the Sisters of Charity of the Incarnate Word by having a celebratory mass.
+The founding of the school is related and often re-enacted.

 Junior Ring Ceremony